znark/zyxel-switch-1500-series-enhancements/firmware/README.md

   - a CRC of some sort, or
   - a binary version field of some kind.

-  When studying older firmware releases, the five leftmost hexadecimal digits (nybbles) seem to remain fixed for a particular type of a device while the remaining seven digits on the right change from one firmware file to the next.
+  When studying older firmware releases, the five leftmost hexadecimal digits (nybbles) seem to remain fixed for a particular device/model type while the remaining seven digits on the right change from one firmware file to the next.

   It seems likely that the firmware upgrade logic in the web-based management UI, at least, would use this field to validate the firmware file.
 (Not confirmed yet.)